Real-Time Financial Analytics & Pipelining Vector-Based Statistical Functions

 Pipelining for high performance

-Here’s how pipelining works.
+Here’s how eXtremeDB uses pipelining to produce the best database management for financial analytics.
 Let’s say the application needs to calculate 5-day and 21-day moving averages for a stock, and detect the points where the faster moving average (5-day) crosses over or under the slower one (21-day).

 This is accomplished below in SQL, using eXtremeDB’s vector-based statistical functions as expressions in a SELECT statement: